akeneo/pim-helpcenter/content/md/first-steps/manage-data-quality.md

 ![Image data quality dictionary](../img/data-quality-dictionary.png)
 :::

-Several ways to add words from the `Dictionary` screens
+Several ways to add words from the `Dictionary` screens:
 - For several locales, by clicking on a locale name and using the mass action to add the same word or words for the selected locales
 - For a single locale, by using the "add words" box